dhilipsiva/kidosheets/README.md

-# worksheets-4-kids
+# kidosheets

 Math and other worksheets for kids.
-Excel worksheets for my kids to math and other things.
-GEnerated with Python.
+Excel worksheets for my kids to teach them math and other things.
+Generated with Python.